The SMC is an independent organisation. It advises the NHS Health Boards about medicines in Scotland.

 The SMC aims to review new medicines as soon as possible.
-It might start the process even before the medicine has been marketed.
-It actively checks which drugs are likely to be licensed and contacts the drug companies at an early stage.
-It aims to assess each new medicine before it becomes available or at least within 3 months of licensing.
+It might start the process even before the medicine is for sale.
+It checks which drugs are likely to be licensed and contacts the drug companies at an early stage.

 New Drugs Committee (NDC)

 First, the SMC makes a draft assessment.
-Then it passes the assessment on to the New Drugs Committee (NDC) which looks at all the scientific evidence.
-The NDC is made up of health professionals.
+Then it passes the assessment on to the New Drugs Committee (NDC).
+They look at all the scientific evidence.

 Using the SMC’s advice

-Once the SMC makes a decision, the NHS boards in Scotland take this into account when they decide which medicines are available in their area.
-But they don’t have to follow the SMC decision.
+Once the SMC makes a decision, the NHS boards in Scotland take this into account.
+It helps them to decide which medicines are available in their area.
+But they don't have to follow the SMC decision.

-Doctors can use their clinical judgement to make a decision based on an individual patient’s situation.
+Doctors can use their clinical judgement.
+They can make a decision based on an individual patient's situation.
 In reality, doctors usually follow the SMC's advice.

-Talk to your doctor if you haven’t been offered a particular treatment that the SMC recommended.
+Talk to your doctor if they have not offered you a particular treatment that the SMC recommended.
 You can ask why they have not offered it to you.
-If you aren’t happy with their explanation you can contact your local NHS board.
+If you aren't happy with their explanation, you can contact your local NHS board.

-An independent review panel can look at the data again if the SMC decides not to recommend a medicine for use in Scotland.
+An independent panel can look at the data again if the SMC decides not to recommend a medicine for use in Scotland.
 The panel might come to a different decision.
-The manufacturer can also send in new data and the SMC will consider the medicine again.
+The manufacturer can also send in new data, and the SMC will consider the medicine again.

 Getting drugs before an SMC decision